 - Mainland China: Anti-DDoS Pro

 - In the left-side navigation pane, choose .

 - On the General Policies page, click the Protection for Website Services tab.
-On the tab that appears, select the target domain name from the list on the left side.
+Select the required domain name from the list on the left side.

 - In the Accurate Access Control section, click Change Settings.

-- Configure accurate access control rules for the domain name.
+- Create an accurate access control rule for the domain name.

 - Create a rule